glycerine/goq/README.md

 to build:

  * a) install nanomsg so that it is available system wide.
 This is somewhat dependent upon your system, but the example below may suffice for many.
-The reason I suggest installing nanomsg system wide (in /usr/local) so that go-nanomsg (which uses Cgo) will install without having to do special settings of CFLAGS, LDFLAGS, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, etc.
+The reason I suggest installing nanomsg system wide (in /usr/local) is so that go-nanomsg (which uses Cgo) will install without any special setting of CFLAGS, LDFLAGS, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, etc.

 ~~~
 $ cd $GOPATH/src